mozilla/nunjucks-docs/templating.md

 You can [import](#import) macros from other templates, allowing you to reuse them freely across your project.

+**Important note**: If you are using the asynchronous API, please be aware that you **cannot** do anything asynchronous inside macros.
+This is because macros are called like normal functions.
+In the future we may have a way to call a function asynchronously.
+If you do this now, the behavior is undefined.

 ### set

 `set` lets you create/modify a variable.